-Since the law was signed on March 18, 2010, but it applies to Qualified Employees who began working after February 3, 2010, and before January 1, 2011.
-Consequently, it is likely that some otherwise Qualified Employees may have begun work before the enactment, and will have been paid before April 2010.
+While the law was signed on March 18, 2010, it applies to Qualified Employees who began working after February 3, 2010, and before January 1, 2011 but only as to wages paid between March 19, 2010 and December 31, 2010.
+Consequently, it is likely that some otherwise Qualified Employees may have begun work before March 19, and will have been paid before April 2010.
 As a result, the employer may have already remitted OASDI taxes on such wages.
-In recognition that employers may need time to adjust payroll systems and the IRS needs time to issue further guidance, the tax holiday provision does not directly apply to wages paid and reported during the first quarter of 2010.
+In recognition that employers may need time to adjust payroll systems as IRS needs time to issue further guidance, the tax holiday provision does not directly apply to wages paid and reported during the first quarter of 2010.
 Instead, the Act provides for a credit against second quarter OASDI taxes for the first quarter wages paid to Qualified Employees.